Turkish War of Independence: Aftermath of the Chanak Crisis

 In addition to toppling the British government, the Chanak Crisis would have far reaching consequences on British dominion policy.
 As the Dominion of Canada did not see itself committed to support a potential British war with Kemal's GNA, dominion foreign policy would become less committed for security for the British Empire.
 This attitude of no commitment to the Empire would be a defining moment in Canada's gradual movement towards independence as well as the decline of the British Empire.

 Influence on other nations

 The media in Weimar Germany covered the events in Anatolia extensively.
-Ihrig argues that Turkish War of Independence had a more definite effect on the Beer Hall Putsch than Mussolini's March on Rome.
+Stefan Ihrig argues that Turkish War of Independence had a more definite effect on the Beer Hall Putsch than Mussolini's March on Rome.
 Germans, including Adolf Hitler, wanted to abolish the Treaty of Versailles just like the Treaty of Sèvres was abolished.
 After the failed putsch media coverage on the war ceased.